 Progestin-releasing IUDs decrease menstrual blood loss by 40 to 50 percent and decrease pain associated with periods.
 Some women completely stop having menstrual bleeding as a result of the IUD, which is reversible when the IUD is removed.
 (See "Patient information: Long-term methods of birth control (Beyond the Basics)".)

 Surgery — Surgery may be necessary to remove abnormal uterine structures (eg, fibroids, polyps).
 Women who have completed childbearing and have heavy menstrual bleeding can consider a surgical procedure such as endometrial ablation.
 This procedure is done while the woman is under general or regional anesthesia, and uses heat, cold, or a laser to destroy the lining of the uterus.
 More information about endometrial ablation is available in a separate topic review.
-(See "Patient information: Menorrhagia (excessive menstrual bleeding) (Beyond the Basics)".)
+(See "Patient information: Heavy or prolonged periods (menorrhagia) (Beyond the Basics)".)

 Women with fibroids can have surgical treatment of their fibroids, either by removing the fibroid(s) (eg, myomectomy) or by reducing the blood supply of the fibroids (eg, uterine artery embolization).
 More information about these treatments is available separately.
 (See "Patient information: Uterine fibroids (Beyond the Basics)".)

 WHERE TO GET MORE INFORMATION

 Your healthcare provider is the best source of information for questions and concerns related to your medical problem.